orthros/flocker-api-examples/README.md

 ## configuration

-You will need to change the following values (either by editing the source files or by setting environment variables):
+For each of the examples - you can change the following values (either by editing the source files or by setting environment variables):

  * CONTROL_SERVICE - the IP address of the Flocker control service